 Is any of it backed up by science?

 To answer that question, we need to take a minute to understand how Laxogenin supposedly works in the first place.

 How Does Laxogenin (Allegedly) Work?

-In vitro, Laxogenin appears has demonstrated similar anabolic properties as the oral steroid, Anavar, so it’s often referred to as the all-natural alternative to prohormones.
+In vitro, Laxogenin has demonstrated similar anabolic properties to the oral steroid, Anavar, so it’s often referred to as the all-natural alternative to prohormones.

 But let’s just be crystal clear about this…

-There’s no chance in hell that Laxogenin will cause the sort of muscle increases, fat-loss, and over-all body-composition changes that Anavar is known to do.
+There’s no chance in hell that Laxogenin will cause the sort of muscle increases, fat-loss, and over-all body-composition changes that Anavar does.

 It’s not a prohormone, so don’t expect prohormone-like results.

 There’s not much research on Laxogenin specifically.

 Most of what we know (or think we know) about it comes from comparisons to other Ecdysteroids (insect molting hormones) and Brassinosteroids (plant steroid hormones), like 28-Homobrassinolide.